speps/speps.github.io/content/articles/torus-trooper-part1.md

 ## Wrapping up

-With all of this, we've managed to compile a new Windows executable!
+With all of this, I've managed to compile a new Windows executable!
 What amazed me is how little language changes were necessary.
 The biggest change was related to Phobos and deprecated library features.

 Running the game and seeing if it runs will be [part 2](/articles/torus-trooper-part2).